Nogg-aholic/ContentInspector/README.md

 #### This mod is a tool intended to assist mod developers, and has limited usefulness for typical players.

+**NOTE - this repo might have problems with the Content/Widgets/JsonW`I`dgets` folder name.
+Why couldn't Nog just get the capitalization right the first time...
+You might need to fix some case problems to load this in the editor.**

 *This mod is in Maintenance Mode.
 Do not expect new functionality to be added soon.*

 For support, join the [Nog's Mods discord server](https://discord.gg/kcRmFxn89d).